ORTUR Introduces the H20 Laser Engraver with Advanced Visual Algorithms and Safety Features

 A spokesperson for ORTUR stated, "The H20 combines advanced features, including smart visual algorithms and a customizable design, to serve both professionals and hobbyists.
 The machine maintains a clean and efficient workspace while delivering high-quality engraving results."

-The ORTUR H20 is officially launch on October 24th, please visit the crowdfunding page on KICKSTARTER or reach out to [email protected]
+The ORTUR H20 is officially launch on October 24th, please visit the crowdfunding page on KICKSTARTER for more information.

 About ORTUR